digitalbazaar/le-store-redis/README.md

 ## Security Warning

-It is strongly advised that any production Redis system is deployed using at least password-based authentication in addition to additional protections like IP-based request limiting and client-side TLS certificates.
+It is strongly advised that any production Redis system is deployed using at least password-based authentication in addition to protections like IP-based request limiting and client-side TLS certificates.
 Unauthorized access to the Redis database enables an attacker to spoof any certificate stored in the database.